-Our real estate practice is cost efficient, reliable and focuses on protecting clients’ interests leading up to and beyond the closing date of a transaction, no matter the complexity or the issues involved.
+Our real estate practice is cost efficient, reliable and focuses on protecting your interests leading up to and beyond the closing date of a transaction, no matter the complexity or the issues involved.
 If you are interested in buying or selling real estate, don’t hesitate to call Charney Legal sooner rather than later.
 Buying or selling a home and moving can be stressful.
 We are here to help.

 We leverage technology to complete your transaction electronically, without ever having to meet in person if you don’t want to.
-Our clients find us accessible, fast, reliable and knowledgeable.
+Our clients find us accessible, fast, and knowledgeable.
 Our law firm is “smart” and user-friendly.
 We are transparent, we communicate and we try our best to make your real estate transaction with us an enjoyable legal experience.

 Real Estate Legal Services include: